-Three species of Phoneutria spiders found in Brazil are potentially deadly, but according to Vetter, the spiders are rarely found outside the country, despite stories of the creatures infesting banana shipments.
+Three species of Phoneutria, or Brazilian wandering spiders, are potentially deadly, but according to Vetter, the spiders are rarely found outside the country, despite stories of the creatures infesting banana shipments.
 Rather, the hairy, red-faced banana spiders are often victims of mistaken identity, he said.
 That's because the harmless Cupiennius species, found in Mexico and Central America, strongly resembles its lethal relative.
 This nonlethal spider sometimes hitches a ride in bananas bound for export, scaring workers who open the shipments.
 Vetter has documented several mix-ups by spider experts (who weren't familiar with either species) in a study published September 2014 in the Journal of Medical Entomology.

 The deadly Phoneutrias rarely leave Brazil, Vetter said.
 The most dangerous and toxic species, P. fera, is only found deep in the rainforest (far from banana plantations).
 Two other Phoneutria species live in eastern Brazil, and their bites cause mild to no symptoms in 80 percent of adults.

 Widow spiders are a global group, with 32 species recognized worldwide.
 In the United States, people rightly feared black widow bites before antivenin was developed.
 About 5 percent of bites were fatal, but now, black widow deaths are rare.
 Between 2000 and 2008, there were more than 23,000 black widow bites reported in 47 states and no deaths, according to statistics kept by the American Association of Poison Control Centers.